Learn Oneida

 kstʌha — (to be) old

-Below is the paradigm table for kstʌha.
-It is a C-stem root word and uses blue pronominals.
+Below is the paradigm table for -kstʌha-.
+It is a C-stem root word and uses objective pronominals.

 PhraseTranslation